dwhagar/snowboard/README.md

 ## Current To Do
 All we have right now is to-do, as we're just starting, so this is going to be pretty simple and not sound like a good bot until we get the basics in place and can really start expanding into different features.

-* Self-Identify to NickServ on supported networks
 * Leverage use of NickServ on supported networks
+ * Try to use ChanServ/NickServ to help identify users (not sure how this would work)
- * NickServ or Q/X/Z ID Support for Ops
+* Auto-Request Ops from ChanServ or Q/X/Z
 * Finish basic user management suite
  * searchusers
  * whoami (to get ones own username)